Skip to content

 There is a virtual tour of the house available in the basement rooms.

-There is an accessible toilet in Laundry Courtyard, located 121 metres (132 yards) from Visitor Reception.
-It is 2.6 metres square.
-Access is level through a 1,110mm automatic (push button), outward opening door.
-It contains a left-hand transfer toilet with additional handrail available on the right-hand side.
+During 2024-25, we are making major upgrades to toilets at Kingston Lacy, which will include the addition of adult changing facilities.
+The accessible toilet is 50 metres (54 yards) from Visitor Reception and is 2.2 metres in length and 1.5 in width.
+Access is level through an outward opening door.
+It contains a right-hand transfer toilet with additional handrail available on the left-hand side.
 There is space to turn a wheelchair through 1,500mm diameter circle.
-The floor is tiled and there is an emergency pull cord.
+The floor is linoleum and there is an emergency pull cord.

 In the Stables cafe flooring is cobble stones and wood.
 The main food counter height is 990mm.
 Menus are available in large print and large-handled cutlery and straws are available.